 The motor generator is designed for unattended operation.
 Unlike a dc-to-ac inverter, which electronically changes the dc battery voltage to an ac line voltage, the motor generator includes a dc motor which generates an ac output in the same manner as commercial electricity is produced.
 Because of this, the ac output is completely isolated from the dc source.
-The stabilized ac output is used to operate the motorized curtains, and optional ice-maker.
+The stablilized ac output is used to operate the motorized curtains, and optional ice-maker.
+An 18 Amp. resettable circuit breaker (white button) is located next to the 120 volt ac receptacle on the unit panel.